xalbd/chip8/README.md

 # CHIP-8 Emulator

 Chip-8 is a very small interpreted programming language developed in the 70s.
-It's a simple language to emulate and is a nice exercise to understand how basic low-level principles work before moving on to creating more complex emulators.
+It is a simple language to emulate and is a good example of how a CPU works at a lower level.

 ## Chip-8 Information